If you are considering applying for financial resources, we encourage you to apply as soon as possible. Most loan programs are "first-in-first-out".

 - Cook County Community Recovery Initiative – Cook County’s Bureau of Economic Development has launched The Community Recovery Fund as part of the Community Recovery Initiative.
 This loan fund offers one-time, zero-interest loans of up to $20,000 for small businesses and $10,000 for independent contractors in suburban Cook County.

-- Cook County has released a COVID-19 Taxes, Fines and Fees Relief Package.
+- Cook County has released a COVID-19 Taxes, Fines and Fees Relief Package, including a property tax relief program.

 - DuPage County has waived late fees for property taxpayers impacted by COVID-19